 Food law regulates the content, labelling and promotion of food products, including food supplements.

 The Food Safety Act deals with all stages of food production and marketing, from farming, hygiene and preparation, through to consumption.
-Food is defined (in line with the General Food Law Regulation) as “any substance or product, whether processed, partially processed or unprocessed, intended to be, or reasonably expected to be ingested by humans” which includes food supplements.
+Food is defined (in line with the General Food Law Regulation) as “any substance or product, whether processed, partially processed or unprocessed, intended to be, or reasonably expected to be ingested by humans”, which includes food supplements.

 The Food Safety Act establishes requirements for food safety and places the responsibility for this on the businesses that grow, produce, process, store, distribute and sell food.
 The main responsibilities of food businesses under the Act are to:

-- Ensure that nothing is included or removed from food, or used to treat food, which would be damaging to the health of the people who will eat it
+- Ensure that nothing is included or removed from food, or used to treat food, which would be damaging to the health of the people who will eat it;

-- Ensure that food served or sold is of the nature, substance and quality demanded by consumers.
+- Ensure that food served or sold is of the nature, substance and quality demanded by consumers;

 - Ensure that all food is labelled, advertised and presented in a way that is not misleading.

 - selling, to the purchaser’s prejudice, food which is not of the nature or substance or quality demanded;

 The Food Information for Consumers Regulation regulates labelling requirements and other information which must be made available to consumers at point of purchase.
 It applies to all foods, including food supplements, sold within the EU, including Northern Ireland.
 The Food (Amendment etc) (EU Exit) 2019 and The Food (Amendment etc) (EU Exit) 2020 regulate labelling requirements for all foods, including food supplements, sold within Great Britain.